 In no way does this mean that you do not have to buy a building with a wooden frame, but you have to consider the investment time in relation to the age of the building.

 The strata minutes report will let you know if the property is actively involved in legal disputes.
 This is important because costs of legal disputes will be covered by owners or come from the strata contingency fund, which everyone must contribute to.

 Necessary Documents in Connection with the Condo Suite

-Let's face it: not all Vancouver real estate agents function in the same way.
+Let's face it: not all real estate agents function in the same way.
 Many real estate agents will try to encourage clients to buy without due diligence.
-However, a reliable real estate agent will not only connect you with suitable apartments for sale in Vancouver, but they will also make sure that all the necessary checks are done before you make a purchase.
+However, a reliable real estate agent will not only connect you with suitable apartments for sale, but they will also make sure that all the necessary checks are done before you make a purchase.

 For example, when you purchase or rent a condo apartment, the status certificate received for it contains some information about reports on repairs, renovations, or maintenance updates that are expected in the coming months.

 You need to know about the estimates of the major structural costs that may be coming your way.
 Also, it is important to know if you will incur any fees for upcoming repair or renovation projects.